digital-codes/python4zkm/doc/opencodes.md

 Interfaces to taste, smell, skin sensing and balance are by far not on-par with the others.

 ## Artworks and Topics
-The topic "data" is introduced by the installation of Weibel and Lölkes: [The World as a Field of Data](https://zkm.de/de/ausstellung/2017/10/open-codes).
+The topic "data" is introduced by the installation of <a name="dfield">Weibel and Lölkes</a>: [The World as a Field of Data](https://zkm.de/de/ausstellung/2017/10/open-codes).
 Data are taken from a large number of publicly avaialable feeds and displayed in a (more or less) uniform style.
 <img src="https://scontent-frt3-1.xx.fbcdn.net/v/t1.0-9/40661157_10155767726086964_5582587217051648000_o.jpg?_nc_cat=0&oh=04b91aae92a54735eaaacc33b5484c29&oe=5C1DB4BC" width="250" style="margin-left:50px">
 > The vast number of electronic interfaces like smartphones, computers, and screens, which accompany people every day in doctors’ surgeries, at home, in offices, at the stock exchange, airports, or railway stations, is overwhelming proof that navigating by the sun, moon, and stars has long since been replaced by satellites and other technological instruments.
 People living in the digital age don’t navigate by the position of the stars and sun; they follow where digital devices lead them, which receive information from the cell tower on the horizon and orbiting satellites in space.
 The installation The World as a Field of Data confronts us with this field of data that accompanies us around the clock in a deliberately exaggerated way.